 Where can I pick up my race packets?

 The courses are USATF certified thanks to the good work of Bill McGuire.
 The races will begin on Esplanade Way between Merchants Row and Shumard Oaks Boulevard.
-Runners are chipped timed so you can relax about crossing the start time.
+Runners are chip timed so you can relax about crossing the start time.
 All races except the 1 mile race share the same start and finish line.
-However, the 5K will split from the 10K and 15K on Grove Park just past the water tables near the 2 mile mark.
-The 10K and 15K will split at a new place this year on School House Road at Terrebone Dr. The 10K runners take a left on Terrebone, while the 15K runners go straight on School House Road until it becomes Biltmore.
+However, the 5K will split from the 10K and 15K on Grove Park just past the water tables and the 2 mile mark.
+The 10K and 15K will split at School House Road at Terrebone Dr. The 10K runners take a left on Terrebone, while the 15K runners go straight on School House Road until it becomes Biltmore.

 This year the race will again use a timing chip, including a timing mat at the starting line.
 This will enable us to record your net time and allow you to relax some about where you line up.
 The chip is on the back of your race bib number, so please leave it there and pin your number to the FRONT of your shirt or shorts.
 Do not fold your number.
 Our goal is to be able to score the race quickly and accurately.
 If you are running the 10K or the 15K races you also must cross the extra mats for those races to be scored in them.

 We ask that runners line up at the start based on estimated pace.
 Please look for the corral that corresponds to your estimated pace per mile.
 The first corral will be for runners who plan to run 6:30 minutes per mile or faster.
 The second corral will be reserved for runners who can maintain a faster pace than 8:00 per mile.
 If you will help us with this, the whole event will run smoother.
 If you participate with a stroller, you must start near the back of the crowd so as to avoid problems.